How to Keep the Funds in Your Fundraising Event

 Does Commercial Insurance Cover Office Equipment?

-One of the biggest decisions you will make when starting your business is selecting the right commercial insurance.
+One of the biggest decisions you will make when starting your business is selecting the right commercial insurance to cover your office equipment.
 Business insurance adds a layer of protection in the event of a covered loss.
 Some of the covered losses that your insurance protects you from include fire and theft.
 Your insurance policy will cover most items owned by the business, including office equipment.

 How To Get The Right Coverage